rhozhang/tools/jupyter_notebook_ubuntu.md

 notebook(detached = true)
 ```

-set detached as true to launch a notebook server in the background that will persist even when you quit Julia.
+Setting detached as true to launch a notebook server in the background that will persist even when you quit Julia.
 This is also useful if you want to keep using the current Julia session instead of opening a new one

 By default, the notebook "dashboard" opens in your home directory (homedir()), but you can open the dashboard in